Docs

 TypeTXT

-Valuev=spf1 include:amazonses.com ~all
+Valuev=spf1 include:amazonses.com ~all (the exact value comes from Ticket0)

 Example: v=spf1 include:_spf.google.com include:amazonses.com ~all